4-DAY INTENSIVE IN MONTREAL

 Fifty years ago, Anglican worship centred on Morning Prayer, priests were male, marriages were only between a man and a woman, and the word mission was hardly used.
 In Anglican churches today, worship centres on the Eucharist, the church ordains women and men, some churches marry couples of the same sex, and the word mission is in widespread use.
 Drawing on Anglican and ecumenical authors from around the world, this course introduces students to the history and theology that lies behind these changes.
 Students will be enabled to make critical judgements about the recent evolution of Anglicanism and think in new ways about the future directions of the Anglican churches.

 The Rev. Dr. Jesse Zink is principal of Montreal Diocesan Theological College.
-He has traveled and written widely about Anglican history and theology, including his book Backpacking through the Anglican Communion: A Search for Unity.
+He has written and studied widely in Anglican history and theology, including his books Backpacking through the Anglican Communion and Christianity and Catastrophe in South Sudan.